hram0/hram0/README.md

 2. Implementation in Coq modelled on the above.
 3. Proofs in Coq of some important properties (ongoing research).
 4. Write a guide on the assembler's syntax.
-5. Add "imports" (i.e. inclusion of other .asm files) to the assembler.

 ## Usage and License